jepetko/ng-scope-aware/README.md

 ### ng-switch

-**ng-switch** will create a new child scope and inherits prototypally from the parent scope.
+**ng-switch** creates a new child scope and inherits prototypally from the parent scope.
 Properties can be shadowed.

 #### using primitives